 Spiritual care continues to be provided in health services by professional spiritual care practitioners.

-The numbers of Covid-19 cases in Victoria are decreasing, and health services continue to be vigilant in responding to current cases.
-Elective surgery is still suspended in Victoria.
+The numbers of Covid-19 cases in Victoria have decreased significantly and health services continue to be vigilant in responding to current cases.
+Elective surgery is resuming in Victoria, in line with the roadmap for easing restrictions.
 Infection control measures are strictly adhered to and the wellbeing of, and support for patients and health service staff is at the fore front for all health services.

 The spiritual sector is undertaking research at an international level to explore the changes and emerging directions brought about by the pandemic.